zheeno/jists/_posts/2026-07-31-stacked-prs-are-now-live-on-github.md

 - A low-effort action you can take today
 - What to measure over the next 7 days

-## What This Means for You

-Here’s a simple plan for the next 24–72 hours:
+## A simple plan for the next 24–72 hours

 1) Pick one real workflow you currently do manually.
-2) Try a small experiment: use the trend idea for one deliverable.
+2) Run a small experiment using the trend idea for one deliverable.
 3) Capture before/after results (time, cost, quality, or risk).
-4) Decide whether this deserves a permanent slot in your stack.
+4) Decide whether this earns a permanent slot in your stack.

-If you share your outcome, you’ll also attract the readers who have the budget to adopt what works.

 ## Sponsor Spotlight (Paid Partnership)